LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-06-DTLeftJoins2.md

 If that all works then **_PLEASE DELETE_** your `global.json` file so we don't get versions confused.
 Also I suggest you terminate your watch using Ctrl + c.

 ## Update .csproj file ##

+Open `DTEditorLeftJoinSample.csproj` and add all these packages so it looks like this.